jdede/inet-showcases/_docs/wireless/ratecontrol/index.md

 Below are two animations showing the hosts going around the obstacle.
 In the first video, the hosts don't use rate control, and always transmit with 54 Mbps.
-In the second video, hosts use `AARFRateControl`.
+In the second video, hosts use `AarfRateControl`.
 The transmissions intersect the obstacle during the simulation.
 The path the transmission takes through the obstacle varies in length as the hosts are moving.
 When using rate control, `sinkHost` manages to receive more transmission